 Why is dental care so important?

 Think back to a time when you couldn’t brush your teeth for a day.
 Your mouth felt fuzzy, you had terrible breath and, when you did brush, your gums might have been tender and possibly even bled.
 Well, now imagine you are a dog or a cat that has never brushed your teeth.
 Your breath would stop a truck and your teeth hurt every time you chew.
 In fact most doggie dental experts report that up to 85% of dogs over the age of four have some type of dental disease.
+Dental Cleaning for Dogs and Cats in Frisco can help your pets avoid gum disease.

 In the natural world dogs and cats eat a variety of foods, particularly bones, which scrape against the surface of the teeth and remove the plaque and other strange stuff that sticks in and between the teeth.
 Our pets don’t eat raw bones and raw foods; rather they eat processed foods and soft foods that are designed to provide high nutritional content but not much scraping action.
 The result is that our pets now have a greater risk of developing dental problems including gingivitis, gum infections, tooth decay and early tooth loss, all which can lead to serious health problems over time.